easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### kim-api

 Open Knowledgebase of Interatomic Models.
 KIM is an API and OpenKIM is a collection of interatomic models (potentials) for atomistic simulations.
 This is a library that can be used by simulation programs to get access to the models in the OpenKIM database.
-This EasyBuild only installs the API, the models can be installed with the package openkim-models, or the user can install them manually by running     kim-api-collections-management install user MODELNAME or     kim-api-collections-management install user OpenKIM to install them all.
+This SimpleBuild only installs the API, the models can be installed with the package openkim-models, or the user can install them manually by running     kim-api-collections-management install user MODELNAME or     kim-api-collections-management install user OpenKIM to install them all.

 *homepage*: <https://openkim.org/>